-- 1. The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents such incident: - a) any incident involving violence or anti-social behaviour occurring on the premises, - b) any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the involves a person who has recently left, or been refused admission to, the premises, - c) any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, - d) any incident that results in a patron of the premises requiring medical assistance. - 2.
-The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: - a) make any such incident register immediately available for inspection by a police officer or Liquor & Gaming - b) allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises. - 3.
-The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
+- 1) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: - (a) any incident involving violence or anti-social behaviour occurring on the premises, - (b) any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, - (c) any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, - (d) any incident that results in a patron of the premises requiring medical assistance. - 2) The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: - (a) make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector, and - (b) allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises. - 3) The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.